Through the art of letter writing, we find our humanity and share our story.

 - You do not have to be directly impacted by dementia to write a letter.

 - Some questions you might want to think about include the following.
 Has dementia changed your relationships?
 Has it changed your understanding of dementia?
 What do you think about the disease?
 Does it scare you?
 Did it steal something from you?
 Did it give you something?
 Do you find joy in dementia?

 - Sign the letter using your name, a nickname, a pseudonym, anonymous, whatever you feel is appropriate.
 It is not so much about who signs it, but that your specific point of view and experience is shared.

-- If you would like a short bio to be added you may add it after your “signature.”
+- If you would like a short bio added, you may add it after your signature.
 While this is not a self-promotion project, it is a place where we can continue to learn from others about what resources exist.

 To participate, send an email to KLFassbender@dementialettersproject.com or fill out the form below.